Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 ```

 The "amount" field refers to the data field of the record and can include various types such as microcredits, fields, and even custom fields.
 This provides developers the flexibility and privacy needed to build a wide range of dApps.

+## Record Encryption

+Record private data is encoded as a list of field elements which is encrypted with owner's view key, ensuring its integrity, and then recorded on the blockchain ledger.

+*The view key of an Aleo account is derived from its private key and is primarily used for encrypting and decrypting Aleo blockchain transaction input/output.*

+This process enables users to securely and privately transfer data and values across the network.
+A key aspect of this system is that only the sender and receiver, who each possess their respective view keys, can unlock and access the contents of these records.
+This safeguard ensures that sensitive information is protected from unauthorized access while maintaining transparency and trust in the transaction process, providing a robust foundation for secure communications.

+The code for encryption and decryption is available in the snarkVM sections, which can be accessed at the [encrypt](https://github.com/AleoHQ/snarkVM/blob/testnet3/circuit/program/src/data/record/encrypt.rs) and [decrypt](https://github.com/AleoHQ/snarkVM/blob/testnet3/circuit/program/src/data/record/decrypt.rs) pages, respectively.

 ## Consuming Records